vercel/async-sema/readme.md

-calls is continuous and and occuring faster than `timeUnit` (e.g. reading a file) and not enabling it would cause the maximum number of calls to resolve immediately (thus exhaust the limit immediately) and therefore the next bunch calls would need to wait for `timeWindow` milliseconds.
+calls is continuous and and occuring faster than `timeUnit` (e.g. reading a file) and not enabling it would cause the maximum number of calls to resolve immediately (thus exhaust the limit immediately) and therefore the next bunch of calls would need to wait for `timeWindow` milliseconds.
 However if the flow is sparse then this option may make the code run slower with no advantages.

 ## Contributing